 [But you didn’t have to cut me off / Make out like it never happened and that we were nothing / And I don’t even need your love / But you treat me like a stranger and that feels so rough]

 I HAD NEVER THOUGHT OF IT LIKE THAT.
 A breakup, I mean.
 I remember an ex asking me once why I acted like we didn’t have something together, as though I was denying the relationship.
 I hadn’t denied anything, I simply went on with my life and assumed he had as well.
-I didn’t understand his being hurt by my moving on – he broke up with me.
+I didn’t understand his beonghurt by my ability to move on, especially as he broke up with me.
 I was confused to say the least.
 Apparently, there’s a difference between separation and total cut-off.
 I never understood that until I heard this song.
-It’s a reminder why communication is so critical.

 [Despite all my rage I am still just a rat in a cage / Then someone will say what is lost can never be saved / Despite all my rage I am still just a rat in a cage]